 The Cavaliers also submitted estimates to Gateway that they will use \$32 million in the next 5 years towards capital expenses, which will be paid for by taxpayers.
 Combined with the \$34 million that has already been spent, this means that the Cavaliers will have used \$66.98 million in the first 7 years.
-November 2017 Edit: Quicken Loans arena will need an additional \$5 million, so they will have used \$71 million in the first 7 years.
-Remember, they only had \$86 million to last for 20 years.
-That means that the facility will have only \$15 million to use over \$13 years.
-The scoreboard and video production room will eat that up, leaving no money for any other capital maintenance issue until 2034.
-Any repairs will have to be done with money that the County currently has not allocated.
+They only had \$86 million to last for 20 years.
+That means that, assuming a conservative estimate of \$10 million per year in maintenance items, the facility will run out of maintenance money in 2024 and 2025-2034 may need more than \$100 million in capital maintenance money until the least expiration in 2034, money that the County currently has not allocated.